 Battles manifest violence, but rarely end wars.
 Sometimes victory in battle can even prolong inter-state violence.
 As demonstrated by research highlighted in The Franco-Prussian War Primer, for example, the Prussian army’s decisive defeat of the French and capture of emperor Napoleon III at the Battle of Sedan created a revolutionary situation that actually intensified conflict.
 Rather than being determined by battle, as Fred Iklé writes, “the final outcomes of wars depends upon a much wider range of factors, many of them highly elusive.”

 Original research websites in this collection probe complex issues around war termination.
 Topics vary from domestic politics to the role of culture.
-The Finnish Civil War examines the challenges of ending, and then remembering, a war that coincided with a Revolution.
 The War and Art Project investigates the confluence of iconoclasm and violence during the Dutch Revolt of 1566, and in so doing, shows how war-time attacks on culture creates deep hostilities that ultimately prolong violence.
-In an eviscerating analysis of Nazi medial professionals, Nazi Doctor Crimes argues that the genocidal campaign became a major contributing factor to the demise of the Nazi regime.

-Other sites examine the influence of external actors, such as the role of peace mediators as chronicled in The Termination of the Russo Japanese War.
+Other sites examine the influence of external actors, such as the role of peace mediators.
 One of the biggest challenges confronting peacemakers is persuading warriors to lay down their weapons, a subject explored in Disarming Violence: Decommissioning and the Northern Irish Peace Process.